Five Ten Guide Tennie - Women's Review

 |Midsole||Compression-molded EVA||Traverse Lite||dual-density compressed EVA, TPU Torsion Shank||Traverse Injection MIMIlex||2mm polypropylene, 2mm LaSpEVA|

 Our Analysis and Test Results

 The Guide Tennie failed to win an award because of its heavy, less comfortable design.
-When evaluated side-by-side with the Boulder X, we couldn't help but notice its shortcomings in comfort and climbing ability.
+When evaluated side-by-side with some other support-based products, we couldn't help but notice its shortcomings in comfort and climbing ability.

 The Guide Tennie has a much more traditional shape and design, built for long approaches and burly missions with required fourth- and fifth-class sections.
-The Tennie strikes a great balance between support and climbing ability, but we had a hard time trusting its edge after experiencing the great toe of the Arc'teryx Konseal FL and La Sportiva TX2.
+The Tennie strikes a great balance between support and climbing ability, but we had a hard time trusting its edge after experiencing the great toes of some other products in this review.